gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 #### Instructions

 We’re going to look at another new sentence!
-We'll use the particle `o`, so we can give instructions or set out requirements.
+We'll use the particle [o]{.tokipona}, so we can give instructions or set out requirements.

-The particle `o` is like `li`.
+The particle [o]{.tokipona} is like [li]{.tokipona}.
 It takes the same place in the sentence, but it changes the meaning: now, the sentence is an instruction!

 You may give instructions without a subject, which are directed at the listener: